cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 For the CFRG curves Curve25519 and Curve448, the Marshal function is the identity function, since these curves already use fixed-length byte strings for public keys.
 When these curves are used, validation of public keys is not necessary.
-Implementations MAY check whether the shared secret is the all-zero value and abort if so, as described in
+Implementations MUST check whether the shared secret is the all-zero value and abort if so, as described in
 {{?RFC7748}}.